Ryan-Millard/Img2Num/docs/docs/guidelines/CONTRIBUTING.md

 - **All users** may claim an unclaimed issue for themselves.
 - **Users with triage, write, maintain, or admin permissions** may:
-  - Remove someone else’s claim.
+  - Remove someone else's claim.
   - Claim an issue on behalf of another user.

 This allows maintainers to resolve stale or incorrect claims while keeping the contributor workflow simple.